ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer. Use the menu to see other pages.

 The damage to the remaining cancer-free area of the liver

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called "shared decision making."
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your different treatment options.
+These types of talks are called "shared decision-making."
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for liver cancer because there are different treatment options.
 Learn more about making treatment decisions.

-The various disease-directed treatment options can be grouped according to whether they may cure the cancer or will improve survival but will most likely not eliminate the cancer.
+The various disease-directed treatment options for liver cancer can be grouped according to whether they may cure the cancer or if they will improve survival but will most likely not eliminate the cancer.
 Descriptions of the most common treatment options, both disease-directed and those aimed at managing side effects and symptoms, are listed below.

 Disease-directed treatments to eliminate and potentially cure HCC